brperdomo/KickDeck/DEPLOY_INSTRUCTIONS.md

 2. Click "Forgot Password"
 3. Enter a valid email address
 4. Check that email for the reset link
+5. Verify the link is pointing to your production domain (not development)

 ## Rollback Plan
 If issues occur, revert to the previous versions of these files from your backup or source control.